 We welcome transferees from other forces and applicants from further afield.
 We are also keen to hear from applicants who live locally, have local knowledge and will help us better reflect and understand the wonderfully diverse communities we serve.

-Successful applicants will start with us as a student officer and complete a two or three year probation period where they will work towards.
-We understand that transitioning into the policing role can have its challenges but we will be there to support our students through each stage and throughout their journey with us.
+We understand that transitioning into the policing role can have its challenges, but we will be there to support our students through each stage and throughout their journey with us.